We feel that at Tom Umstattd, CPA, we should only charge by the hour for our services.

 Time charges one would typically see cover tax return preparation, e-mails and phone calls to and from the client(including the initial contact) and third parties concerning our agreed upon work, office meetings about the client’s return, representation with the IRS, accounting and financial research, review of file materials and documents sent or received, correspondence, processing your return, billing, and round-trip travel time if applicable.

 In order to provide the best service possible, we use a client engagement letter.
 An engagement letter defines the legal relationship (or engagement) between a professional firm and its client.
 This document allows us to communicate the services we will provide and how we will provide them, and come to an agreement on how the services will be carried out.
 The engagement letter requires initials on the first page and signatures on the second page.
 We often send these digitally through DocuSign to be more efficient, but if you would prefer to sign in person, we will provide you with a signed copy of the engagement letter for your records as well.

 This engagement letter includes a downpayment for preparing your income tax return.
-The downpayment varies based on the number of returns we will have to prepare.
+The downpayment varies based on the number and type of returns we will have to prepare.
 Our client engagement letter requests that you pay upon receipt, and we will not begin to prepare your return until we receive a signed engagement letter, your payment, and your necessary financial information to prepare a tax return.

 Our office accepts checks, credit card payments (with a 3% fee), cash, and money orders.